 Recently, I completed a new piece which I immediately submitted to an invitational show.

-Later, as I reflected on how I went about creating the piece which I entitled “Loopy Loops #2”, I noticed I’ve developed a self-critiquing process that I seem to use every time I create new work.
+Later, as I reflected on how I went about creating the piece, I noticed I’ve developed a self-critiquing process that I seem to use every time I create new work.

-Many artists have such a processor their own.
+Many artists have a self-critiquing process of their own.
 I didn’t set out to develop a self-critiquing process for myself, but over time it just happened.
 The thing I realized as I pondered over it is, this process has contributed to my growth as an artist.